dhmunro/dudley/README.md

 than being forced to read it back serially.
 The price you pay is that even with array shape parameters written to your data stream, it is unlikely that this kind of Dudley layout can be used to describe more than one specific binary file.
-This is the only use case supported for PDB or HDF files.
+This is the only use case supported for PDB or HDF5 files.
 For many applications, such as casually saving the state of an interactive session, this is not an important limitation.
-Once again, you can use the full set of Dudley features, including compression and reference filters and parameters in struct instances.
+Once again, you can use the full set of Dudley features, including compression and reference filters.

 The new use case a Dudley layout makes possible is random access to multiple different files described by a single layout.
-This is only possible if you avoid compression or reference filters and structs containing parameters, as well as any explicit address specifications (apart from alignment).
+This is only possible if you avoid compression or reference filters, as well as any explicit address specifications (apart from alignment).
 In this case, from the shape parameters, Dudley can calculate the address of every item in the layout.
 If you can design a layout meeting these criteria, you